-The French Ampelograph Paul Truel (* 1924) studied at the Department of Viticulture of the French University in Montpellier (Languedoc).
-This was at the time when there was Professor Pierre Galet was responsible manager.
-Like this, he was an absolute specialist in the determination of grape varieties, which he often spontaneously and purely visually based on the phenotype could identify.
-Paul Truel was responsible for the collection of vines in the Montpellier branch office Domaine de Vassal for many years.
-This is the largest of its kind in the world.
+The French Ampelograph Paul Truel (* 1924) studied at the Department of Viticulture at the French University in Montpellier (Languedoc).
+This was when Pierre was there Galet (1921-2019) was the responsible manager.
+Like him, he was an absolute specialist in the determination of grape varieties, which he often spontaneously and purely visually due to the phenotype could identify.
+For many years Paul Truel was responsible for the collection of grape varieties in the Montpellier branch Domaine de Vassal.
+It is the largest of its kind in the world.

-His recognized achievements worldwide include the inspection of vine varieties in Australia and Portugal as well as in the Viticulture Institute Magarach in Ukraine.
-He was instrumental in determining or describing the varieties Abouriou. alarije.
+His internationally recognized achievements include checking the range of vines in Australia and Portugal, as well as the Wine Institute Magarach in Ukraine.
+It was decisive in determining or describing the varieties Abouriou. alarije.
 Canari Noir.
 Bouillet.
 Crouchen.
 Muscadelle.
 Ondenc and Roussette d'Ayze involved.
-He also did that much later DNA analysis Proven claim that the two varieties Durif and Petite Sirah identical.
+He only put them through much later DNA analysis proven claim that the two varieties Durif and Petite Sirah are identical.

-Unfortunately Paul Truel has unlike his colleague Galet never published much, which is why he was wrongly a little in the shade.
-Paul Truel focused almost exclusively on the collection of vines and identification.
-He created, among other things, the new breeds Aranel.
+Unfortunately, unlike colleague Galet, Paul Truel never published much, which is why he was wrongly a little bit in his shadow.
+Paul Truel focused almost exclusively on grape collection and identification.
+Among other things, he created the new varieties Aranel.
 Caladoc.
 Chasan.
 Clarin.
 Danlas.
 Ganson.
 Gramon.
 Lival.
 Marselan.
 Monerac.
 Portan.
-Ribol and Segalin, In Vassal he created an extensive grape variety index and a well-sorted herbarium (plant collection), which are important tools for grape variety determination.
+Ribol and Segalin, In Vassal, he created an extensive register of grape varieties and a well-stocked herbarium (plant collection), which are important tools for determining grape varieties.